nils-eilers/NODISKEMU/README.md

 ### X ###
-X without any following characters reports the current state of all extended parameters via the error channel, similiar to DolphinDOS.
+X without any following characters reports the current state of all extended parameters via the error channel, similar to DolphinDOS.
 Example result: "03,J-:C152:E01+:B+:*+,08,00" The track indicates the current device address.